Circular Economy Initiatives Fund

 View 2021 Circular Economy Initiatives Fund recipients

-The 2021 CEIF recipients and projects are:
+The 2021 CEIF recipients and projects were:

 - Circular Innovation Council - Share, Reuse, and Repair Hub: a community-based virtual hub to educate and engage residents on advancing the local circular economy through share, reuse, and repair